IIIF/api/source/auth/2.0/index.md

 }
 ```

-* The response status code is 200, and the response JSON-LD includes a `location` property.
-This indicates that the client has the aspect of the request required to see the content, but it _MUST_ request it using the provided `location` URL rather than the published URL.
+* The response status code is **200**, and the response JSON-LD includes a `location` property.
+This indicates that the client has the aspect of the request required to see the content, but it _MUST_ request it using the provided `location` URL rather than the published URL:

  ```json
 // 200